sedlak477/fusioncrafter/README.md

 Done!
 Pop the **Hard Disk** into the crafting computer and never worry about it again.

 # Versions
-Currently the is only version but contributions are always welcome! :smile:
+Currently there is only one version but more will be added in the future, contributions are welcome as well! :smile:

 * **atm3r**: Contains nearly all<sup>1</sup> crafting recipes for [All the Mods 3: Remix](https://www.curseforge.com/minecraft/modpacks/all-the-mods-3-remix) modpack.

-<sup>1</sup> It doesn't contain the recipe for *Reactor Stabilizers* and *Chaotic Cores*.
+<sup>1</sup> It doesn't contain the recipe for *Reactor Stabilizers*, *Chaotic Cores* and the *Energy Queen*.

 # Troubleshooting

-Q: I'm getting `not enough memory` or `Out of memory` errors, what to do?
+I'm getting `not enough memory` or `Out of memory` errors, what to do?
-A: Add more memory to your computer.
+* Add more memory to your computer.

+I already have the maximum amount of memory in my computer, is this it?
+* You can increase the maximum amount of memory a computer can allocate in the *OpenComputers* configs.

+The items aren't correctly inserted into the injectors.
+* Make sure the **Single Item Mode** is **active**.
+* Make sure your pipes don't accidentally connect to other inventories.
+* Make sure your pipes push/pull config is correct and they are active.

 # TODO